Alamofire/Alamofire/Documentation/AdvancedUsage.md

 Instead of accessing the downloaded `Data` directly it must be accessed using the `fileURL` provided.
 Otherwise, the capabilities of `DownloadRequest`’s validators are the same as `DataRequest`’s.

 ## Adapting and Retrying Requests with `RequestInterceptor`
-Alamofire’s `RequestInterceptor` protocol (composed of the `RequestAdapter` and `RequestRetrier` protocol) enables powerful per-`Session` and per-`Request` capabilities, enabling a variety of features.
+Alamofire’s `RequestInterceptor` protocol (composed of the `RequestAdapter` and `RequestRetrier` protocols) enables powerful per-`Session` and per-`Request` capabilities.
 These include authentication systems, where a common header is added to every `Request` and `Request`s are retried when authorization expires.
 Additionally, Alamofire includes a built in `RetryPolicy` type, which enables easy retry when requests fail due to a variety of common network errors.

 ### `RequestAdapter`
-Alamofire’s  `RequestAdapter` protocol allows each `URLRequest` that’s to be performed by a `Session` to be inspected and adapted before being issued over the network.
+Alamofire’s  `RequestAdapter` protocol allows each `URLRequest` that’s to be performed by a `Session` to be inspected and mutated before being issued over the network.
 One very common use of an adapter is to add an `Authorization` header to requests behind a certain type of authentication.

 The `RequestAdapter` protocol has a single requirement: